JCR-UK

 There are two Jewish cemeteries in Swansea, both orthodox, both belonging to the Swansea Hebrew Congregation:

 • Old Jewish Cemetery - Townhill, at High View and Long Ridge, Townhill, Mayhill, SA1.
 This was established in 1768 (the oldest Jewish burial ground in Wales).
-It was subsequently enlarged, in particularly in 1878.
-Closed in mid-1970s, although there were some subsequent burials.
+It was subsequently enlarged, in particular in 1878.
+Closed in the mid-1970s, although there were some subsequent burials.

 The database includes 790 records, with over 700 headstone photographs.